HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ## Forward Transfers

-A forward transfer moves assets from the mainchain to one of its sidechains.
+A Forward Transfer moves assets from the mainchain to one of its sidechains.
 These transactions, more specifically the transaction outputs, are unspendable on the mainchain but include some metadata so they are redeemable on one of the sidechains.
 It is the responsibility of sidechain nodes to monitor the mainchain for incoming transactions, and include them in a sidechain block.

 > "In general, it looks as follows: an MC to SC transfer is represented by a pair of transactions which we can consider as “sending” and “receiving”.
-“Sending” is done on the mainchain side by means of the forward transfer [...] and “receiving” is done on the sidechain side by means of aggregated ForwardTransfers transaction [...].
+“Sending” is done on the mainchain side by means of the Forward Transfer [...] and “receiving” is done on the sidechain side by means of aggregated ForwardTransfers transaction [...].
 While “sending” destroys coins in the mainchain, “receiving” creates the corresponding number of coins in the sidechain." - [Zendoo protocol](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf)

 ### Initiating a Forward Transfer on the Mainchain

 When users want to transfer coins from the mainchain to a sidechain they create a transaction including sidechain relevant data, namely:

 - *ledgerId*: the unique identifier of an active sidechain
-- *receiverMetadata*: information about the receiver (i.e. the address) and other sidechain relevant data
+- *receiverMetadata*: information about the receiver (i.e. the address) and other sidechain-relevant data

 Depending on the consensus rules of the given sidechain the `receiverMetadata` entails different types of data.
 This part of the output is not verified by the mainchain, as it is agnostic to the Sidechain Consensus Protocol.
-Because the mainchain doesn't verify this part, forward transfers with malformatted sidechain addresses will be accepted by the mainchain.
-To avoid a loss of funds, a refund address on the mainchain can be provided.

 When we consider a blockchain running the UTXO model, for instance Horizen or Bitcoin, a "forward output" can be one of many outputs in a regular transaction.
 Not all outputs need to be "forward outputs", e.g. change outputs are needed.